MyBrotherusef/example-git.github.io/README.md

 #Hello it's just a note for testing git's options.
-I'm learning another option of git and github
+I'm learning another option of git and github.
 I don't know what to say.
+just adding nonsence for my code.